wikimedia/mediawiki-extensions-Popups/doc/adr/0002-contain-and-manage-state.md

 ## Context

-The hardest part of debugging Link Previews issues (especially those related to EventLogging) was understanding the state of the system (the "state") and how it's mutated given some interaction(s).
+The hardest part of debugging Page Previews issues (especially those related to EventLogging) was understanding the state of the system (the "state") and how it's mutated given some interaction(s).
 This was in no small part because the state was defined, initialized, and mutated in various parts of the codebase.

-The state required for Link Previews to function isn't actually overly complicated.
+The state required for Page Previews to function isn't actually overly complicated.
 To keep things easy to debug/easy to reason about we should endeavour to isolate the state and its mutations from the various other parts of the system.